Art and Faith

 ______________________________

-I had the opportunity to write a letter to a young friend recently.
+I wrote a letter to a young friend recently.
 He reacted quite positively to it.
-I have expanded it slightly (and removed personal references), and I would like to share it with you.
+I’ve expanded it slightly (and removed personal references); I’d like to share it with you.

 Mikhail Belsky